miller1ph/My-Portfolio/README.md

      - Stakeholder Risk Profile: Conservative
      - Investment Horizon: 5-6 years
+     - Financial Goals: Grow the fund while ensuring:

+             - Capital is preserved
+             - Steady Income stream
-     - Financial Goals: Grow the fund while ensuring a.
-Capital is preserved, b.
-Steady Income stream, c.
-Sufficiant liquidity for emergencies for the whole duration of the Investment Horizon.
+             - Sufficiant liquidity for emergencies for the whole duration of the Investment Horizon.

 2. With reference to the above information and consultation with stakeholders, the following were discussed:

      - Asset Class Selection